 Orange peels specifically contain calcium, copper, magnesium, vitamin A, folate, and other B vitamins and dietary fiber.
 As a general rule, if you decide to eat the peel of your fruits and vegetables, give them a good wash and scrub to remove dirt or other things.
 Start by adding a small part of the peel to this spinach banana smoothie, then add more as you start to love it.

-Citrus Smoothie Recipes
+More Citrus Smoothie Recipes

 You’re about to see how big my love is for all things citrus.
 I keep coming up with different combos of my favorite citrus fruits and tossing them in the blender.
 Check out these great recipes for inspiration:

-- World's best green smoothie
+- Best green smoothie